Geometry-to-Image Synthesis-Driven Generative Point Cloud Registration: Approach

 where $\mathbf{W}^q$, $\mathbf{W}^k$ and $\mathbf{W}^v\in\mathbb{R}^{d\times d}$ denote the projection matrices for queries, keys and values, respectively.
 Eq.~\ref{sa} illustrates that by coupling the source and target noisy latent representations, each feature element can establish long-range dependencies with all feature elements from both the source and target feature maps, allowing effective cross-view feature interaction and texture-aware message passing for promoting texture consistency generation.

 \textbf{Coupled Prompt Guidance.} Although the aforementioned coupled denoising generative mechanism has provided the essential components for texture consistency generation, the denoiser still fails to produce the image pair with expected cross-view texture consistency.
 The core reason is that the denoiser does not know what kind of image the user expects to generate, and we need to tell it what to do.
-Our important finding is that when we use a specific prompt (named \textit{coupled prompt}) as below to tell our \textit{Match-ControlNet} to produce the vertically stacked images with consistent layout and elements:

-``\textbf{\textit{Generate two vertically stacked images that are captured from the different viewpoints in a same scene.
+Our important finding is that when we use a specific prompt (named \textit{coupled prompt}) as below to tell our \textit{DepthMatch-ControlNet} to produce the vertically stacked images with consistent layout and elements: ``{\textit{Generate two vertically stacked images that are captured from the different viewpoints in a same scene.
 The images should feature the same environment—whether indoor or outdoor, like a living room, office, street, or natural landscape—with very subtle differences between them.
-Overall, the layout and key elements remain the same.}}",

-the denoiser can naturally be guided to recover consistent textures without any model fine-tuning.
+Overall, the layout and key elements remain the same.}}", the denoiser can naturally be guided to recover consistent textures without any model fine-tuning.
 To the best of our knowledge, we are the first to uncover and utilize this inherent capability of the pre-trained ControlNet for zero-shot pairwise image generation enjoying both 2D-3D geometric consistency and cross-view texture consistency.

-\subsection{Few-Shot Consistency Fine-tuning}
+\subsubsection{Few-Shot Consistency Fine-tuning}